List of captive orcas: Moana

-Moana was a 12 year old male Icelandic killer whale who lived at Marineland Antibes in France.
+Moana was a 12-year-old male Icelandic killer whale who lived at Marineland of Antibes in France.
 He was born on 16 March 2011, tail first, to Wikie in Marineland of Antibes.
 He was her first calf, the first successful birth of a killer whale via artificial insemination in Europe and the third worldwide.
 Initially, it was stated that the calf was a girl so they had a naming contest on Facebook and the name "Moana" (Maori for "ocean") won, but a report in July confirmed that she was in fact a he.
 Marineland confirmed that his name will not be changed.
 It is also confirmed that Ulises of SeaWorld San Diego is the father.
 The calf was conceived via artificial insemination.
 Moana became a big brother when his mother gave birth to Keijo on 20 November 2013.

 Moana died due to acute bacterial septicemia on 18 October 2023.

 Moby Doll II

 Moby Doll was the second captive orca ever displayed by a public aquarium, and unlike Wanda, the first, he survived in captivity for nearly three months compared to less than two days.
 Years later, a recording of his calls enabled scientist John Ford to identify Moby Doll as a member of J Pod of the Southern Residents, the population of orcas most damaged by captures.

 The 15 foot (4.6m) long juvenile male orca was harpooned by Vancouver Aquarium collectors in 1964 near East Point, Saturna Island in British Columbia.
 The orca's size indicated he was most likely 5 years old.
 After not dying as had been planned, the orca was led to Vancouver using the harpoon line like a leash.
 There he was given improvised accommodation at Burrard Dry Dock.
 The following day, 18 July, the dock was opened for the general public to watch the novel captive.
 Subsequently, the public was kept away, however, and Moby Doll was moved to a seapen at Jericho Beach.
 His health during his captivity was never very good, and he died on 9 October.

-This young J Pod orca paid a high price, though this first close contact with an orca initiated, for both the general public and scientists, a great change in their understanding of the previously hated species.
-Particular scientific impacts were made by Moby Doll's extraordinary brain and sophisticated use of sound.
+This young J Pod orcas death allowed for both the general public and scientists, a great change in their understanding of the previously misunderstood species.
+Particular scientific impacts were made by examining Moby Doll's brain and sophisticated use of sound.